sargey18/Marketing-Tradesmen/readme.md

 This is a comprehensive website was designed for a web development and marketing company that targets a self employed tradesmen.
 The purpose of the website was to .
 - Develop trust between potential customers and the company
-- Automatically Segment different types of tradesmen into different target goups
+- Automatically Segment different types of tradesmen into different target groups
 - Show the users where we operate around the country
 - Quiz the customers on how much experience they have in their respected field